Project Nahual

 Who is “I”?
 I’m Jannik Baumgart.
 I am from germany, currently working at a medtech company and am a space nerd by heart.

-All pictures and sources to download: On-aquatic-life.zip
+All pictures and content to download: On-how-the-work-actually-looks.zip

-Direct link to post and comments: https://nahual.eu/on-aquatic-life
+Direct link to post and comments: https://nahual.eu/on-how-the-work-actually-looks/

-• On plans
+On plans

 So, sometimes life goes not exactly like you plan it to be.
 On closer look, it rarely goes as expected.
 Depending on how you feel about live and curiosity, this is usually a good thing.
 In the last blog post, I told you about the plans I had with the WSA-ENLIL model.
 Spoiler alert: plans changed.